 Black Butte Lookout

-From Black Butte Ranch: take Hwy 20 west 2 miles, then turn right at the Camp Sherman turnoff.
-Follow Road 14 to a fork & bear right.
-Continue 7.5 miles & turn left at the Fish Hatchery signs.
-Cross the bridge to the parking area.
+From BBR: take Hwy 20 west 2 miles, turn right at the Camp Sherman.
+Follow FS 14 to a fork and bear right.
+Continue 7.5 miles, turn left at the Fish Hatchery.

 Headwaters of the Metolius

 While you’re exploring Wizard Falls Fish Hatchery, take a small detour to the headwaters of the Metolius.
 It’s only a 1/2 mile round trip on a paved foot path with a glimpse of the headwaters & a wonderful view of Mt.
 Jefferson.
 A great outing for anyone with limited mobility.